 "Before they were changemakers, Ms. Flowers says, they were somebody's friend.
-Just like us." -Jada Jones: Dancing Queen the library to browse the biography section.
+Just like us."

+Brainstorm with readers what qualities make a changemaker.
+Brainstorm a list of qualities that make a good friend.
+Where are the similarities?
+Have readers list who in their community or the greater world is or has been a changemaker.
+Consider a visit to the library to browse the biography section.
 Invite readers to collage or draw a changemaker on the provided Changemaker sheet (page 14).
 If you want to add some 3-D yellow roses to your display, try a folding craft like this: https://youtu.be/xGsSy5iP8wI.